wp-plugins/climate-change-glossary/readme.txt

 == Changelog ==
+= 1.3 =
+* Updating the plugin via the wordpress admin interface has been simplified.
+The plugin now gets the ARC2-tripelstore and installs it automatically without need to intervene  manually.
+* There is a new sidebar-widget which incorporates a search field including autocomplete.
+This autocomplete service suggests terms from the glossary.
+Once such a term is chosen, one is automatically connected to the webpage describing the term.
+The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *appearance/widgets*.
+* There is a new shortcode with which specific parts of the content can be excluded from automatically being linked.
+The shortcode is called ppt-noparse, and it is opened with *[ppt-noparse]* and closed with *[/ppt-noparse]*.
+Automatic linking is disabled for any text between the code.
+* Automatic finding and linking of concepts in running content can be totally disabled under settings.
+The glossary area is still present and can be reached via the glossary link and the sidebar widget.
+* The procedure for the automatic linking has been stabilized and improved
+* Bugfixes

 = 1.2 =
-New, simplified configuration setting page
+* New, simplified configuration setting page
-Performance problems resolved
+* Performance problems resolved
-Few Bugs fixed
+* Few Bugs fixed

 = 1.1 =
-Bug with the import from SPARQL endpoint is resolved
+* Bug with the import from SPARQL endpoint is resolved

 = 1.0 =
-Initial release
+* Initial release